CivicaDigital/NodeJsDojo/README.md

 `setImmediate` is designed to execute a script once the current *poll* phase completes. `setTimeout` schedules a script to be run after a minmium threshold in ms has elapsed (note the use of the word minimum; the exact timing is not guaranteed).

 The main advantage to using `setImmediate` over `setTimeout` is `setImmediate` will always be executed before any timers if scheduled within an I/O cycle, independently of how many timers are present.
 So in the previous example, we were reading a file so `setImmediate` was called first in that case.
 It's always recommended to use `setImmediate` if you want something to be executed on the next iteration (*tick*) of the event loop.

 Confusingly enough, there is also a `process.nextTick` method that does not execute on the next iteration of the event loop.
-It is actually processed independently of the phases in the event loop, after the current operation finishes and before the event loop continues - it should be used with caution.
+It is actually processed independently of the phases in the event loop, after the current operation finishes and before the event loop continues - *it should be used with caution*.

+To summarise:
+- `setTimeout` schedules a script to be run after a minimum threshold in ms has elapsed
+- `setImmediate` fires on the following iteration or 'tick' of the event loop.
+It fires before other timers if inside an I/O cycle
+- `process.nextTick` fires immediately on the same phase

 # Creating a chat application